 Last year, the Lake County State’s Attorney’s Office implemented the Lake County Alternative Prosecution Program.
 The Lake County program is very similar to The Kane County Alternative Prosecution Program.
 The Lake County Alternative Prosecution Program also allows first-time drug offenders to enter into a drug treatment program that allows for the treatment of the underlined drug addiction issues instead of treating the matter as a criminal case.
 As in the Kane County Deferred Prosecution Program, if you are able to successfully complete the requirements of the Lake County Alternative Prosecution Program, the case will be dismissed and you will be allowed to file a Petition to Expunge to have the matter completely removed from the public record.

 James Dimeas is a nationally-recognized, award-winning, Kane County criminal defense lawyer.
-James Dimeas has over 25 years of experience handling drug cases in Kane County.
-James Dimeas is has been named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
-James Dimeas has been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+James Dimeas has over-27 years of experience handling drug cases in Kane County, Chicago, Cook County, DuPage County, and Lake County.
+James Dimeas was been named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
+James Dimeas was been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 Recently, the American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-The American Institute of Criminal Law Attorneys have name James Dimeas a “10 Best Attorney for Client Satisfaction.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Drug lawyer in the United States.

-If you are being charged with a drug case in Kane County or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-You could always reach James Dimeas by calling him at 847-807-7405.
+If you are being charged with a drug case in Kane County, Chicago, Cook County, DuPage County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
+You could always speak to James Dimeas personally by calling him at 847-807-7405.